galeone/galeone.github.io/_posts/2017-05-29-understanding-tensorflow-using-go.md

 As we can see, these two packages contains everything we need to define and evaluate a graph.

-The former contains the functions to construct the basic "empty" structures like the `Graph` itself, the former is the most important package that contains the bindings automatically generated from the C++ implementation.
+The former contains the functions to construct the basic "empty" structures like the `Graph` itself, the latter is the most important package that contains the bindings automatically generated from the C++ implementation.

 However, suppose that we want to compute the matrix multiplication between $$A$$ and $$x$$ where